nikilp/auto-ssh-tunnel/README.md

 ### System requirements

-- These instructions were tested on Ubuntu 15.10, Ubuntu 14.04.3, and Raspbian Jessie (Raspberry Pi)
+- These instructions were tested on Ubuntu 18.04, Ubuntu 15.10, Ubuntu 14.04.3, and Raspbian Jessie (Raspberry Pi)

 - The installation script automatically installs openssh-server with Apt